 Technological Innovations in Facility Management

-- Internet of Things (IoT): Sensors enable predictive maintenance and help to optimize energy consumption.
+- Internet of Things (IoT) Sensors enable predictive Maintenance and help to optimize energy consumption.

 One of the most impressive examples is the use of digital twins in modern office complexes.
-These digital copies of a physical space allow managers to play through scenarios and react directly to changes without having to do anything step in the actual building.
+These digital copies of a physical space allow managers to play through scenarios and react directly to changes without having to do anything Step in the actual building.

 Furthermore, security solutions in Facility Management 4.0 enable real-time monitoring via secure networks, which significantly strengthens security protocols while making them more flexible.